About this Database

 Recent years have seen rapid evolution in the business model of passenger airlines.
 Twenty years ago all airlines operated in much the same manner.
 They had extensive interline relationships and distributed their product primarily via travel agents.
 The rise of Low cost airlines have dispensed with traditional distribution channels in favour of direct sales via the Web.
 They operate simple fleets on simple point-to-point routes.
 They generally offer a single class of service with no "free" amenities.

 The last five years or so has seen the pure low-cost business model begin to give way to a hybrid environment.
 Some of the complexity that the LCCs eliminated has been re-introduced, sometimes in a modified form, for the simple reason that some types of complexity drive higher revenue.

 We have researched the business practices of all the airlines in our database and have identified ten key attributes that generally differ between traditional network and hybrid airlines.

 - Codeshare - A codeshare agreement is defined by the IATA terms as an airline business arrangement where two or more airlines share the same flight, each applying its own flight number.

 - Connecting Services - This is defined as the airline offering their own connecting routes eg. NCE/LHR/JFK all by the same airline.

-- GDS Distribution - The airline's flights are available for agents to sell/reserve a seat through a Global Distribution System (not just view the airlines schedule/timetable), which is reflected in the airline's inventory.
+- Traditional GDS Distribution - The airline's flights are available for agents to sell/reserve a seat through a Global Distribution System (not just view the airlines schedule/timetable), which is reflected in the airline's inventory.
 It does not include airlines that just have GDS connectivity via an API that provides a direct link to the airline's PSS.

 - Interline - The airline has a voluntary commercial agreement with another airline to handle passengers traveling on itineraries that require multiple airlines (definition taken from IATA).

-- International Services - The airline operates international routes.
+- Domestic and International Services - The airline operates both domestic and international routes.